GillesEnee/Entropy/README.md

 - element[.h.c] defines an element of the matrix i.e. data / probabilities
 - matrice[.h.c] describes the matrix and its associated functions
 - entropie[.h.c] calculates entropy recursively in any dimension matrix

+## Code specificity

+In order to accelerate calculus, algorithm is recursive and uses local variables per line and column to avoid useless CPU consumption.